 However, some facilities in the state did not wait for the Department of Public Health to reach out to the facilities.
 Some just went ahead and did it on their own — and that’s what we did.

 We were very eager, I guess.
 We really wanted to just move forward with the process.
 We’ve been monitoring the residents with a specific COVID assessment since since March, so we pretty much knew what our resident baselines were.
-They weren’t any resonance [[ not sure what this might mean — residents?]] that we’re sensing with any fever or any other respiratory illness, and we haven’t had any confirmed cases.
+They weren’t any residents that we’re sensing with any fever or any other respiratory illness, and we haven’t had any confirmed cases.
 We really just wanted to know, black and white, what our current status was.

 Are there plans for testing going forward, now that you have these results?